Family holidays in Syracuse Sicily

 If you want to find out whether that fish you had for dinner really does frequent the waters around Syracuse, visit the little aquarium on the western seafront.

-Barring the ice creams, all of the above attractions are free to children.
+Barring the ice creams, all of the above attractions in Syracuse are free to children.

 Our spring road trip around eastern Sicily